dizcza/HelmholtzCoil/README.md

 ### Magpylib simulation

 The coil is simulated as a set of closed loop currents of the same direction (winding).
 On the figure below, the coils are oriented vertically (Z axis).
 The distance between the coil equals the coil radius (*Helmholtz coil*).
+Two wires connect the coils to simulate a real winding.

 ![](screenshots/plotly.png)